 So, it would seem to follow that the planet that is closest to the sun, Mercury, would be the hottest planet; and that which is farthest from the sun, Neptune, would be the coldest planet.
 But is this really so?

-The first thing that we need to define is what we consider “coldest” and “warmest”.
+The first thing that we need to define is what we consider “coldest” and “warmest.”
 Why?
 Because, as we know from our daily lives down here on planet Earth, temperatures vary greatly depending on geographical location and time of year.
 For example, average temperatures are colder in Alaska than they are in California.
 Also, there is a big difference between summer and winter temperatures in New York.
 We have all enough experience to know that.
-And, logically, if that is the case here on Earth, why would be the situation be different in the other planets on our Solar system?
+And, logically, if that is the case here on Earth, why would be the situation be different on the other planets in our Solar system?